martinlindhe/validjson/README.md

 # About

-Command line tool to validate JSON syntax of input files taking advantage of encoding/json in golang.
+Command line tool to validate and pretty-print JSON syntax of input files, taking advantage of encoding/json in golang.

 # Installation